owntwin/owntwin/README.md

 # OwnTwin

-OwnTwin is a user-driven digital twin framework.
+OwnTwin is a framework for User-driven micro digital twins.

 ## Documentation